-Smart Home Trends for 2017

 Universal Design for Learning: Boots on the Ground Session - PANEL: John Barton, Home School; Rebecca Recco, Apple Distinguished Teacher/Kanawha County Schools; Lee Ann Brammer, WVDE; Dr. Brian Ellison, Marshall University; Jessi Wright WVATS Program Manager

-Next Generation: Future of Creative Placemaking in Rural America - Jennifer Hughes, Community Solutions Specialist, National Endowment for the Arts; Farah Ahmad, Community and Economic Development, U.S. Department of Agriculture; Matthew Fluharty, Executive Director, Art of the Rural
+Next Generation: Future of Creative Placemaking in Rural America - Jennifer Hughes, Community Solutions Specialist, National Endowment for the Arts; Farah Ahmad, Community and Economic Development, U.S. Department of Agriculture; Savannah Barrett, Program Director, Art of the Rural

 UD Renovations - Dave Brown, Home Matters